jalombar/starsmasher/docs/source/tutorials/relaxing_a_star.rst

 question.
 A partially ionised giant envelope and a fully convective low-mass star are different: values near 1.56 and 1.667 respectively are representative.
-Copying one star's ``sph.input`` to another and leaving ``gam`` alone can be a several per cent error in the sound speed, which will not announce itself -- the run proceeds, with a slightly wrong timestep and slightly wrong viscosity.
+Copying one star's ``sph.input`` to another and leaving ``gam`` alone can be a several per cent error in the sound speed, and it will not announce itself.
+The run proceeds, with a slightly wrong timestep and slightly wrong viscosity.

 Cores and compact objects
 -------------------------